localleon/barco-slm-network/README.md

 ### Web Interface
 Visit http://localhost:80 to use the WebInterface.
 Here you can control all supported Functions and read the Text from the LCD.
 The following buttons can be held down to repeat the API calls: arrow up/down/left/right, lensshift up/down/left/right, focus near/far, zoom in/out.
-The following keys can be pressed:
+The following keys on your keyboard are shortcuts to these API/Button functions:
 ```
 arrow keys: arrow up/down/left/right
 o: open shutter fast